CHINGARI TRUST

-Providing medical relief and rehabilitation to children affected by the Bhopal Gas Tragedy and subsequent water contamination.
+Working for the rehabilitation of congenitally disabled children born in the families affected by Bhopal Gas Tragedy and subsequent ground water contamination

 Half a million people were exposed to the gas and 25,000 have died to date as a result.
 More than 150,000 people still suffer from ailments caused by the accident and subsequent pollution.

-Chingari Trust was established in 2005 by two gas tragedy survivors, Champa Devi Shukla and Rashida Bee, using prize money from the Goldman Environmental Award they received for their activism.
+Chingari Trust was established in 2005 by two gas tragedy survivors, Champa Devi Shukla and Rashida Bee, using prize money from the Goldman Environmental Award they received for their work.

 Our Services